SolveH/rpi-entur-departures-max7219/README.md

 # rpi-entur-departures-max7219

-A Python script for displaying realtime departure times from Entur on a MAX7219 LED dot matrix display connected to a Raspberry Pi (I use a Pi Zero W).
+A Python script for displaying realtime departure times from [Entur Journey Planner](https://developer.entur.org/pages-journeyplanner-journeyplanner) on a MAX7219 LED dot matrix display connected to a Raspberry Pi (I use a Pi Zero W).
 It is configured to display the departure times for `5 Sognsvann via Tøyen` from `Sinsen T`, but can easily be changed to display any other route by changing the constants in `rutetider.py`.

 The project uses the [Luma_LED-Matrix library](https://luma-led-matrix.readthedocs.io/en/latest/intro.html) to display text on the 32x8 MAX7219 display.